-This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Petroleum Ltd. ("Hillcrest" or the "Company") as at and for the nine month period ended September 30, 2017.
-This MD&A should be read in conjunction with the Company's condensed interim consolidated financial statements for the nine month period ended September 30, 2017 and the audited annual consolidated financial statements for the years ended December 31, 2016 and 2015 (the "Annual Financial Statements").
+This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Petroleum Ltd. ("Hillcrest" or the "Company") as at and for the year ended December 31, 2017.
+This MD&A should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2017 and 2016 (the "Annual Financial Statements").